 Yes, solar elastosis is easily prevented by practicing good sun protection habits.
 However, if you are already seeing signs of this condition or other signs of skin aging, then seeking the proper treatment will be your best option.
 While you can’t undo the sun damage that has already occurred, you can still adopt the right skincare regimen and healthy lifestyle habits to prevent future signs of sun damage and aging from showing up on your skin – it is never too late to start taking great care of your skin!

 For more help choosing a sunscreen that is right for your skin, you can read this blog about sunscreen basics.
 My general advice is to try to find a physical sunscreen that you like.
 Learn more about sunscreen basics here.
 These products contain the minerals zinc oxide and/or titanium dioxide, rather than chemical ingredients.
-Therefore, physical sunscreens are generally better tolerated for most skin types, even those with sensitive skin.
+Therefore, physical sunscreens are generally better tolerated for most your skin types, even those with sensitive skin.

 Because those with solar elastosis may be at an increased risk for skin cancer, it is important to perform regular self-exams of your skin, as well as schedule annually or biannually checkups.